 If you have multiple food sensitivities, or you are noticing that you are starting to react foods that you never had problems with then I recommend you go straight to testing for both food allergies and delayed food sensitivities.
 We can help you with both.

-They have a neurotoxic effect on your brain can lead to mood disorders, depression and anxiety, they cause all kinds of gastrointestinal problems including gut dysbiosis that I talk about in this video.
+artificial sweentners also have a neurotoxic effect on the brain can lead to mood disorders, depression and anxiety, they cause all kinds of gastrointestinal problems including gut dysbiosis that I talk about in this video.
 Three sugar substitutes you want to avoid.

 Trans fats and hydrogenated oils are another cause of chronic inflammation.
 If you start reading labels you will start noticing that certain foods packaging might say “hydrogenated” if you see this in your food label avoid it.

 Hydrogenated fats are Trans fats- these are typically found in your oils, your snacks, cereals, your potato chips, soups, etc.

 These trans fats upset the balance between the good and bad cholesterol levels in your body.
 Hydrogenated fats raising the bad cholesterol and lowering the good cholesterol.
 So, if you look at your LDL cholesterol- are these high?
 Are your HDL on the low end?

 Numerous studies also show that when you disturb this ratio, you are at greater risk for heart attacks, strokes, and type 2 diabetes.
 All conditions that are caused by inflammation.

 It’s important to eat a balance of omega 3 and omega 6.
 In fact, with many of my patients we will test all the different kinds of fats and then look at the omega 3 index.
 Omega 3 come from fish, flax seed while your omega 6 comes from the vegetable and seed oils things like vegetable oils, corn oils, canola, soybean, safflower, sunflower seed oil.